FHIR-Aggregator/helpdesk/docs/getting_started/install.md

 ## Working in an interactive python notebook

-All of our documentation is all available as jupyter notebooks.
+All of our documentation are available as jupyter notebooks.
 To start a notebook server, go to your command line/terminal and type:

 ```bash
 jupyter notebook